robmoore-i/suffix-tree-construction/Plan.md

   matching lines.
 Start by implementing a basic line scanning implementation for the naive index. :white_check_mark: (07/02)

-- When getting the matching lines from a suffix tree index, exploit the index.
+- When getting the matching lines from a suffix tree index, exploit the index by storing the line break offsets and utilising them for every query.
+  :white_check_mark: (07/02)

 ## Plan Changelog